1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 The Role of Gut Health in Weight Management

-You’ll also find tips from Dr. Bharat Pothuri and resources right here in Houston.
+You can also get tips by Dr. Bharat Pothuri and resources here in Houston itself.

 Why It Matters: